ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 ### Usage {#agg_functions-stochasticlinearregression-usage}

 `stochasticLinearRegression` is used in two steps: fitting the model and predicting on new data.
 In order to fit the model and save its state for later usage we use `-State` combinator, which basically saves the state (model weights, etc).
-To predict we use function `evalMLMethod`, which takes a state as an argument as well as features to predict on.
+To predict we use function [evalMLMethod](../functions/machine_learning_methods.md#machine_learning_methods-evalmlmethod), which takes a state as an argument as well as features to predict on.

+<a name="stochasticlinearregression-usage-fitting"></a>
 1. Fitting

     Such query may be used.